SCN8A: Clinical significance

 The first known mutation in humans was discovered by Krishna Veeramah and Michael Hammer in 2012.
 The genome of a child demonstrating epileptic encephalopathy was sequenced and revealed a de novo missense mutation, p.Asn1768Asp.
 The missense mutations in Na_{v}1.6 increased channel function by increasing the duration of the persistent sodium current and prevented complete inactivation following hyperpolarization.
 20% of the initial current persisted 100 ms after hyperpolarization resulting in hyperexcitability of the neuron and increasing the likelihood of premature or unintentional firing.
 In addition to epileptic encephalopathy, the patient presented with developmental delay, autistic features, intellectual disability and ataxia.

-Sodium channel conversion has been implicated in the demyelination of axons related multiple sclerosis (MS).
+Sodium channel conversion has been implicated in the demyelination of axons related to multiple sclerosis (MS).
 In early stages of myelination, immature Na_{v}1.2 channels outnumber Na_{v}1.6 in axons.
 However, mature Na_{v}1.6 channels gradually replace the other channels as myelination continues, allowing increased conduction velocity given the lower threshold of Na_{v}1.6.
 However, in MS models, sodium channel conversion from mature Na_{v}1.6 to Na_{v}1.2 is observed.